silverfly1992/stereo-matching-dpc/README.md

 make`
 `make run`

-If you want to verify the project on Intel's devcloud, just execute run_scripts.ipynb.
+If you want to verify the project on Intel's DevCloud, just execute run_scripts.ipynb.
 The screenshot of the execution result is as follows:

 ![image](https://github.com/silverfly1992/stereo-matching-dpc/blob/main/images/image-20210130094805873.png)